 - The Town of Micro might be the smallest town in JoCo, but two big reasons to venture over for a visit are: the NC Paper Company for bakers supplies; and to get a delicious steak at Olde Town Steakhouse.

 - Pine Level is home to the largest muscadine vineyard in the state of North Carolina, Hinnant's Winery.
 Bob Hinnant has been making award-winning wines now for more than ten years!
 Not all Hinnant's wines are sweet -- they offer a norton red and a chardonnay too!

 - While in Pine Level - drop in to see Terry at Pine Level Hardware & Furniture Co. right on Main Street.
 She has a little bit of everything!

 - Every small town needs a great coffee shop, and Milltown Java in Princeton is the place to meet the locals and enjoy a great cup of joe!

-- Shop local in Princeton at Southern Swank Boutique for clothes and shows, or Just Gifts for home goods and decor.
+- Shop local in Princeton at Just Gifts for home goods and decor.

 - After you're done shopping, enjoy a sweet treat in Princeton from Milltown Java or Outta the Box Cakes and Confections!

 - Flowers, fountains, concrete planters and an outstanding gift shop are what you will find at DeWayne’s in Selma.